fabi-bratz/docs/contenido/Empezar/usando-git/about-git.md

 - Which changes were made?
 - Who made the changes?
 - When were the changes made?
-- Why were changes needed?
+- Why were changes needed?hola

 VCSs give each contributor a unified and consistent view of a project, surfacing work that's already in progress.
 Seeing a transparent history of changes, who made them, and how they contribute to the development of a project helps team members stay aligned while working independently.